gshively11/node-flipr-yaml/README.md

 ============

 # Progress Notes
-* Need to rewrite tests
+* Need to update urls once we setup repos

 This project is part of the [flipr family](https://github.com/godaddy/node-flipr).